1929 Purdue Boilermakers football team

 The 1929 Purdue Boilermakers football team was an American football team that represented Purdue University in the 1929 Big Ten Conference football season.
 In their eighth and final year under head coach James Phelan, the Boilermakers compiled an undefeated 8–0 record (5–0 in conference games), won the Big Ten championship, and outscored their opponents by a total of 187 to 44.
 They were ranked second nationally in the final Dickinson rankings, 1.40 points behind national champion Notre Dame and 1.60 points ahead of third place Pittsburgh.

 Fullback Ralph Welch, commonly known as "Pest" Welch, and tackle Elmer Sleight were consensus first-team picks on the 1929 All-America team.
 Welch, Sleight, and quarterback Glen Harmeson were consensus first-team picks on the 1929 All-Big Ten Conference football team.
 Harmeson was the team's leading scorer with 48 points on seven touchdowns and six extra-point kicks.
-Purdue's four starting backs, Welch, Harmeson, Alex Yunevich and John White wre known as the "Four Riveters".
+Purdue's four starting backs, Welch, Harmeson, Alex Yunevich and John White were known as the "Four Riveters".

 One month after the end of Purdue's season, Phelan accepted the head football coach position at the University of Washington.
 Phelan compiled a 35–22–5 record in eight years at Purdue.